Xilmi/Rotp-Fusion/README.md

 ## What's New

+2022.11.14 (BR)
+  - Linked the cost of Research revenue and cost multiplier.
+  - Adjusted the combined cost formula of Research cost multiplier.
+  - Adjusted the combined cost formula of Research discovery probability.

 2022.11.13 (BR)
   - Replaced tech discovery probability product by sum.
   - Linked global and individual discovery probability.